benkiefer/jbootvalidator/README.md

 [Demo](http://benkiefer.github.io/jbootvalidator)

 ###Todo
+ - add test coverage for submit logic to make sure that both inputs and selects are validated
  - fix select box so that it is in a separate rule.
  - add test coverage for when required is removed from and added toan input after jbootvalidator has been initialized.